 No, the Citi Simplicity® Card doesn’t have points, nor does it give rewards of any kind on purchases.
-Instead of rewards, the Citi Simplicity Card offers cardholders introductory APRs of 0% for 12 months on new purchases and 0% for 21 months on balance transfers, with a 3% intro fee ($5 min) for each transfer in first 4 months, after that 5% ($5 min) for each transfer.
-Once the introductory rates expire, the card’s regular APR of 18.24% - 28.99% (V) will apply to the remaining balance and all new purchases.
+Instead of rewards, the Citi Simplicity Card offers cardholders introductory APRs of 0% for 12 months on new purchases and 0% for 21 months on balance transfers, with a 3% intro fee ($5 min) for each transfer in first 4 months, and 5% ($5 min) for each transfer after that.
+Once the introductory rates expire, the card’s regular APR of 19.24% - 29.99% (V) will apply to the remaining balance and all new purchases.

 No, the Citi Simplicity Card does not offer cash back, or any other type of rewards.
 That’s because it is designed as a financing option, and these type of cards don’t usually focus on rewards.

-Citi Simplicity Card offers introductory interest rates of 0% for 12 months on purchases and 0% for 21 months on balance transfers - subject to a 3% intro fee ($5 min) for each transfer in first 4 months, after that 5% ($5 min) for each transfer.
-The card’s regular APR is 18.24% - 28.99% (V).
-Plus, it also has a $0 annual fee.… read full answer
+Citi Simplicity Card offers introductory interest rates of 0% for 12 months on purchases and 0% for 21 months on balance transfers - subject to a 3% intro fee ($5 min) for each transfer in first 4 months, and 5% ($5 min) for each transfer after that.
+The card’s regular APR is 19.24% - 29.99% (V).
+Plus, it also has a $0 annual fee.

-The Citi Simplicity® Card credit limit is at least $$500, if you get approved.
-That’s the minimum limit listed in the card’s terms and conditions.
-However, your maximum credit line could be as high as $5,000, according to anecdotes from credit card holders.
-It all depends on your credit history, your income, and any potential debt or liabilities you might have. … read full answer
+The Citi Simplicity Card credit limit is $500 at a minimum, according to the card’s terms and conditions.
+The maximum credit line could be as high as $5,000, according to anecdotes from cardholders, and the amount an approved applicant gets assigned depends on their credit history, income, and debts.

 Tips for Getting a Higher Citi Simplicity® Card Credit Limit

-The Citi Simplicity Card minimum payment is any past-due amount plus $20, 1% of the statement balance plus any interest and fees, or 1.5% of the statement balance – whichever is higher.
-If the statement balance is less than $20, the Citi Simplicity Card minimum payment will be equal to the balance.
-In addition, if you recently missed a payment or exceeded your credit limit, Citibank may add a late fee or the overlimit amount to your minimum payment.… read full answer
+The Citi Simplicity Card minimum payment is any past-due amount, plus either $20 or 1% of the statement balance (including any interest and fees) – whichever is higher.
+If the statement balance is less than $20, the entire amount is your minimum payment.
+If you recently missed a payment or exceeded your credit limit, Citibank may also add a late fee or the overlimit amount to your minimum payment.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.